-- In Kingdom Animalia, a series of animal illustrations, the rarities correspond to the animal’s threat of extinction.
+In Kingdom Animalia, a series of animal illustrations, the rarities correspond to the animal’s threat of extinction.

-- In Rulers of Eldera, the characters are organized into clans, and each clan has its own rarity based on its history of power.
+In Rulers of Eldera, the characters are organized into clans, and each clan has its own rarity based on its history of power.

-- In The Gumpies, a series of quirky cute creatures, the complexity of the character design increased as the rarity of the card increased.
+In The Gumpies, a series of quirky cute creatures, the complexity of the character design increased as the rarity of the card increased.

-Card Rarities: Non-Chase Cards
+Card Rarities: Core

 2 very rare

-- 2 extremely rare
+2 extra rare

 Checklist Before Submitting

-- Double-check all the rarity assignments to be sure you are happy with your selections.
+Double-check all the rarity assignments to be sure you are happy with your selections.
 You cannot change rarities after your series has been released!

 Submitting Your Series For Release

-Reasons for rejection include but are not limited to offensive images or language, submission of a totally different series than the one you proposed in your original concept submission, copyright issues, and/or artwork quality concerns.
+If your series is not approved for publishing, it will be sent back to you for revisions or, in some cases, rejected and marked ineligible for release.
+Reasons for series rejection include, but are not limited to, offensive images or language, submission of a totally different series than the one proposed in your original concept submission, copyright issues, and/or artwork quality concerns.